Skip to Content Skip to Navigation

 However, if you think you may have found asbestos in your home, it’s a good idea to get it inspected in order to assess the potential risk.

-Should I have an asbestos inspection, or just send a sample for asbestos testing?
+Should I have an inspection, or just send a sample for testing?

 Any samples that are collected during an inspection will be tested in our state-of-the-art laboratory.
 However, Airsafe also offers asbestos testing as a separate service.
 If there’s one particular area in your house that you think might contain asbestos, you can collect a sample yourself (taking the precautions we outline on our asbestos testing page) and bring it to Airsafe for testing.

-So, should you have an asbestos inspection, or send an asbestos sample in for testing?
+So, should you have an inspection, or send a sample in for testing?
 The answer depends on a few questions.

 • If there’s only one small area of your house where you’re worried about asbestos (say you’ve accidentally knocked a hole in the wall), and it’s only one type of material you’re worried about, then it’s fine for you to take a sample yourself and have it tested.
 On the other hand, if it’s a large area of the house you’re concerned about, or there’s more than one type of material involved, it’s best to get an inspector to take a look.
 In some cases, multiple samples need to be tested.
 In other cases, we might recommend advanced safety measures while waiting for testing results.